Tufts Admissions

 History of Tufts University

-The Diversity Admissions Team is a group of current students who work closely with the Office of Undergraduate Admissions to plan on-campus and virtual visit programs, create web content, and represent Tufts at events for prospective students.
+The Access and Outreach Ambassadors are a group of current students who work closely with the Office of Undergraduate Admissions to plan on-campus and virtual visit programs, create web content, and represent Tufts at events for prospective students.
 We invite you to contact these students to learn more about the many facets of diversity represented on our campus.

 Bio